isaacto/html-table-extractor/README.md

 # HTML Table Extractor
 [![Build Status](https://travis-ci.org/yuanxu-li/html-table-extractor.svg?branch=master)](https://travis-ci.org/yuanxu-li/html-table-extractor)

+Note: This is a re-release of html-table-extractor of yuanxu-li, existing just because I've been waiting for too long for an actual release to fix the incorrect dependency (pipenv would refuse to install new version of BeautifulSoup using the original version 1.4.0).
+I've kept changes to a minimum, just to add this notice, fix setup.py to make it PyPI friendly, and change the PyPI package name.

 _HTML Table Extractor is a python library that uses [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) to extract data from complicated and messy html table_

 ## Important links